 Here it is: The song that made Olivia Munn reveal that she marinates her ta-tas.

-This parody of Nena's 1980s classic "99 Luftballons" and/or "99 Red Balloons" was the first contribution to the Funny Music Project by musician/singer Robert Lund and lyricist M. Spaff Sumsion, and it remains one of their - and the FuMP's - most popular songs.
+This parody of Nena's 1980s classic "99 Luftballons" (aka "99 Red Balloons") was the first contribution to the Funny Music Project by musician/singer Robert Lund and lyricist M. Spaff Sumsion, and it remains one of their - and the FuMP's - most popular songs.

 Mainstream DJs have also cozied up to "Boobs"; it has appeared on numerous radio shows, and WPLR's Chaz and AJ even invited Spaff onto their morning show for an erudite discussion of "Boobs" and boobs.
 Australian DJs The Social Twits went a couple of bases further, interviewing Robert and Spaff on their syndicated show and coercing them to record an "Augmented Version" - padded out with two more verses of euphemisms gleaned from listener contributions.

 So what are you waiting for?
-Get "99 Words for Boobs" now via the BUY or DOWNLOAD button above and/or on the CD The FuMP Volume 2.
+Get "99 Words for Boobs" now via the BUY or DOWNLOAD button above and/or on the CD Spaff.com Presents The Best of Robert Lund.
 If you don't, it means you don't like boobs.
 Really.